-Wednesday 17.8.2016 in Latest Developments in Macedonia Country Page
+Wednesday 17.8.2016 in Latest Developments in North Macedonia Country Page

 The opening of political negotiations aimed at resolving the political crisis resulted in a somewhat calmer period for public mobilisation in Macedonia during June, July and the first half of August 2016.
 Nevertheless, protests in July turned violent as demonstrators clashed with police, leading to the threat of water cannon being used against members of the public.
 Suspicions have also arisen that the government is abusing the legal system by deploying the Prime Minister' former bodyguard to oversee protests and the use of the much feared Rapid Deployment Unit, members of which dress as policeman or civilians to infiltrate demonstrations.
 Government interference, as of yet not fully verified, has been recorded: governing party members were sent messages instructing them to participate in a protest, while employees of the state administration received the day off so as to protest.